State Auto Insurance Review

-State Auto Insurance was founded in 1921 by Robert Pein, who wanted to build a new kind of insurance company due to his frustration with high insurance rates and unfair claim settlements.
+State Auto Insurance Company was founded in 1921 by Robert Pein and headquartered in Columbus, Ohio in the United States.
+Pein wanted to build a new kind of insurance company due to his frustration with high insurance rates and unfair claim settlements.

-Today, State Auto has $4.6 billion in assets and a premium portfolio of $2.0 billion in 33 states.
-The company relies on independent agents to market its products.
-State Auto lets customers file claims directly online and check the status of previously filed claims.
+Today, State Auto (www.stateauto.com) has $4.6 billion in assets and a premium portfolio of $2.0 billion in 33 states.
+As insurance providers, the company relies on independent agents to market its Insurance products.
+State Auto lets policyholders file claims directly online and check the status of previously filed claims.

 State Auto Insurance Coverage